 “Business is essential to solving the climate crisis because that is what business is best at: innovating, changing, addressing risks, searching for opportunities.” – Richard Branson.

 Global studies and accolades regularly declare Australia as one of the most creative and innovative countries in the world.

 Over the past 40 years, we have been using that creativity to come up with innovative solutions to climate change.
 Australians have:

-- developed the world’s largest carbon capture and storage demonstration project
+- developed one of the the world’s largest carbon capture and storage research projects;

-- built the largest high-concentration solar array in the Southern Hemisphere
+- built the largest high-concentration solar array in the Southern Hemisphere; and

 Australian Innovation Highlight